j4ckd4n/SocPuppet/README.md

 ## Changelog

-#### Version 1.1 - The Reputation Update - Not Implemented
-  - Improved Rep Checker
-  - Added DNS Tools and WhoIs Functionality
-  - Added Hash and VirusTotal Checkers
-  - Added Abuse IPDB, Tor Exit Node, BadIP's to Reputation Checker

-#### Version 1.0
-  - Initial Release
-  - URL and Proofpoint Decoder
-  - Initial implementation of Reputation Checker
-  - Sanitize links to be safe for email
+Check the `CHANGELOG.md` file.

 ## Roadmap
-  This is an outline of what features *will* be coming in future versions.
+This is an outline of what features *may* be coming in future versions.
+You can see the current SocPuppet project items on the [Projects](https://github.com/users/j4ckd4n/projects/2) site.

 #### Version 1.2 - The Phishing Update
   - Scan email attachments for malicious content, macros, files, scan hashes, etc.
   - Ability to analyze an email, retrieve emails, urls and extract info from headers.